 Tooth Bonding: An Overview

-Tooth bonding is used to correct minor cosmetic dental concerns.
-A highly malleable and customizable material, dental bonding can be shaped, sized, and color-matched to blend seamlessly with the natural smile for beautiful results.
-For patients not ready to commit to the cost or permanence of dental veneers, tooth bonding is a semi-permanent alternative.
+Tooth bonding corrects minor cosmetic dental concerns.
+A highly malleable and customizable material, we can shape, size, and color-match the material to blend seamlessly with the natural smile for beautiful results.
+Tooth bonding is a semi-permanent alternative for patients not ready to commit to the cost or permanence of dental veneers.

 Dr. Ali Sarkarzadeh uses bonding to improve the aesthetics of a patient’s smile.
 Highly trained and experienced in cosmetic dental services, he offers natural results for a confident smile.
-Tooth bonding can be used to treat a range of cosmetic dental concerns.
+Tooth bonding can treat a range of cosmetic dental concerns.